veikkonyfors/blog/_posts/2022-04-16-quantum-objects.md

 Actually, it is that the quantization is distinquishable only in Planck's scale objects.
 For larger objects things get somehow averaged to follow the rules of classical Newtonian physics.
 We just don't quite understand it yet why this is as it is.
 Or maybe I just am not aware of it.

 Photons, electrons, atoms and even molecules up to certain size are typical samples of quantum objects, per current understanding.
-Quantum object may have various measurable quantum properties, called also as quantum numbers, like position, momentum, angular momentum, energy and spin.
+Quantum object may have various measurable quantum properties, degrees of freedom, like position, momentum, angular momentum, energy and spin.
 Below a couple of samples.

 - Photon
   - polarization ~ spin
   - x-y-z location
   - time

-- Electron
+- Electron -
   - Principal quantum number, $n$.
 Energy level or  shell/orbital electron is in an atom.
   - Azimuthal quantum number, $l$.
 Orbital angular momentum, shape of the orbital, a.k.a. sub-shell.
 Values 0 - $n$-1.
   - Magnetic quantum number, $m_l$.
 Values $-l\hspace{1em} to \hspace{1em} +l$, including 0.